Electric car jargon explained: from AC to ZEV

 Quadricycle

-Not all electric cars are… cars.
+Strictly speaking, not all electric cars are cars.
 Examples include the Citroen Ami and Renault Twizy, which are cheaper to buy than regular cars, but limited in terms of power and weight.

 Range

-How far you can expect to travel on a single charge according to official figures.
+How far you can expect to travel on a single charge, according to the official figures.
 The actual range will be displayed on the car’s dashboard.

 Range anxiety

-The fear of not reaching your destination.
-Improved battery technology and a more extensive charging network means fewer people are suffering from range anxiety.
+The fear – often irrational – of not reaching your destination in an EV.
+Improved battery technology and a more extensive charging network means fewer people now suffer from range anxiety.

 Rapid and ultra-rapid charging